Pyman11/nitk-stockiq/README.md

 ## Running the code (Necessary Dependencies and languages required)
 (Steps necessary for execution)

+All the files in the repo need to be downloaded and extracted into one folder.
 The entire solution is written in 100% python3.
 Hence, python3 will be required to run this code.
 The dependencies required must be installed using the pip module one by one in the command line:
 ```
 pip install yfinance
 pip install requests